nathchristine/Group7_GraphTheory-FP/README.md

    lat1, lon1, lat2, lon2 = map(radians, [lat1, lon1, lat2, lon2])
    return acos(sin(lat1) * sin(lat2) + cos(lat1) * cos(lat2) * cos(lon2 - lon1)) * R
 ```
+The `get_distance` function calculates the great-circle distance between two geographical locations based on their latitude and longitude.
+It begins by defining `R = 6371.0`, which represents the Earth's radius in kilometers.
+The function then converts the latitude and longitude of both locations from degrees to radians using the ` map(radians, [lat1, lon1, lat2, lon2])` function.
+This conversion is essential because trigonometric functions like sine and cosine operate in radians, not degrees.

+After converting the coordinates, the function uses the spherical law of cosines to compute the central angle between the two points.
+The formula involves the sine and cosine of the latitudes and the cosine of the difference in longitudes.
+The result of this calculation gives the angular distance in radians, which is then multiplied by the Earth's radius (`R`) to obtain the actual distance between the two points in kilometers.
+This method assumes the Earth is a perfect sphere, providing a simplified yet effective way to calculate the shortest distance over the Earth's surface between any two points.
 ## Code for Chinese Postman Problem
 ```py